By Matt Stefano

-With the win over Timmins on Thursday night, the Thunderbirds have swept the regular season series against them.
+With the win over Timmins on Thursday night, the Thunderbirds have also swept the regular season series against them two games to none.

 “Our team always puts a lot of emphasis on defence,” continued Parco.
 “The guys are playing really solid as a team, we are shutting down the D zone and neutral zone.
 So it’s just a matter of good team defence.”